Personal Leave of Absence

 If you are unsure if you should take health leave of absence or a personal leave of absence, please review Cornell Health’s summary of voluntary leave types and consult with others.
 The Health Leaves Coordinator is available to consult (email@example.com).

 How to initiate the process?

-After securing approvals from your Special Committee Chair and DGS, complete the online leave of absence form and submit to the Graduate School.
+After securing approvals from your special committee chair and DGS, complete the online leave of absence form and submit to the Graduate School.

 Length of leave?

 Up to 12 months with annual renewal possible for a total of four years.
 A student is not permitted to return from a personal leave after an academic term has begun.
-The Graduate School may permanently withdraw you if you do not return from their personal leave of absence.
+The Graduate School may permanently withdraw you if you do not return from your personal leave of absence.